davidalexisnyt/micropython-workshop/docs/section_2.md

 SENSOR_PIN = 5
 ```

-You already know the `machine` and `time` pins.
+You already know the `machine` and `time` modules.
 The last one - `dht` - is the star of this show.
 It is a built-in module in MicroPython that encapsulates the code necessary to interact with DHT11 and DHT22 sensors.
 Now we need to get an instance of either the DHT11 class or the DHT22 class, depending on which sensor you have.
 The DHT11 is typically blue, while the DHT22 is white and usually a bit larger.
 The pinouts for both sensors are the same - 4 pins (power, data, an unused pin, and ground).
 In the code above, we also set up a constant representing the pin we're going to use to read sensor data.

 ```python
 sensor_pin = Pin(SENSOR_PIN, Pin.IN, Pin.PULL_UP)